-Situated at an altitude of above 3500 meters from the sea level, Leh is the second largest district in the county offering varieties of high passes and different terrains.
-As most of the passes would be closed in the month of January and February, you would be required to reach Leh airport, which again is the highest airport in the world.
+Situated at an altitude of above 3500 meters from sea level, Leh is the second largest district in the county offering varieties of high passes and different terrains.
+As most of the passes would be closed in January and February, you would be required to reach Leh airport, which again is the highest airport in the world.
 Sounds fun.
 Right?

 Day 2: Acclimatization Day

 Wake up early after spending your first night in Leh and kick-start the day by acclimatizing yourself at a high altitude.
 You will then walk towards a sacred Buddhist Stupa, Shanti Stupa, to witness an altogether beautiful sunrise along with capturing a panoramic view of the town of Leh.
 Remember to keep yourself hydrated as this would get your body ready for the upcoming adventure.